blakekrpec/PyPeekr/README.md

 Current design:

 - All python files in pypi_monitor should abide by Flake8 formatting guidelines.
+The linter should be run before all commits are made.
+Run the linter with `lint_pypi` from within the sourced .pypi_monitor vent.

 - Client will be a RasPi on the LAN with a systemctl service to run the gui on startup.